tojikoumori/GS1-eng-to-PSP/README.md

 # Gyakuten Saiban 1 / Phoenix Wright: Ace Attorney GBA to PSP

-This is a project about Gyakuten Saiban / Ace Attorney 1 for GBA that releases: last missing case 4 english patch, a .sav with all cases unlocked, a builder for the game to have its own XMB entry for PSP, and a patch to make the characters voices sfx hearable (blips).
+This is a project about Gyakuten Saiban / Ace Attorney 1 for GBA that releases: last missing case 4 english patch, a .sav with all cases unlocked, a builder for the game to have its own XMB entry for PSP, and a patch to make the characters voices sfx hearable (blips) - since you originally could barely hear it.

 ------------------
 You can now play this game fully in english, applying this and another patch made by h3rmit and spazzery (all credits to them for that!), which translates the first 3 cases.
 [Download their patch here](https://www.gamebrew.org/wiki/Phoenix_Wright_-_Ace_Attorney_GBA)